How to configure SAML in Oracle Service Bus (OSB) 12cPublished on: Author: Eduardo Barra Cordeiro Category: Oracle

 - Check if you have the service policy in BPEL project set to: wss10_saml_token_with_message_protection_service_policy

 - Now check if you have the correspondent client policy set in your client OSB:

 - In this case, we are using the following parameters to set the client policy.
 Each policy will require different mandatory information, based on what kind of envelope will be generated.
 In this example we will sign, encrypt, and authenticate:

 - csf-key: keystore-csf-key

 - keystore.recipient.alias: myidentity

 - Configure your client service in SOAP and drop a new request.

-- If you followed the step before (4 Enabling OSB log tracing for troubleshooting proposal) you will be able to see in diagnostic.log server log the payload generated with all required header information in client side.
+- If you followed the step before (4 Enabling OSB log tracing for troubleshooting proposal) you’ll be able to see in diagnostic.log server log the payload generated, with all required header information in client side.
 Also, you will see your body encrypted.

-- Besides, will you have the response received from your service provider, including all required information as well such as an encrypted body.
+- Besides, you have received the response from your service provider, including all required information as well as an encrypted body.